Suggested Packing List

 - Contact lens supplies are difficult to find and tap water is questionable.
 If you wear contacts, you may be happiest with your eyeglasses on this trip.

 - Pharmacies are very common in the area and most medicines are readily available.
 Any medicine for your specific condition should be brought with you.
 Diabetes medicines, insulin, and similar medications should be brought with you.
 There is a refrigerator available if you have medications that must be kept cold.

 - ATMs in Guatemala accept only 4-digit PINs.
 If your ATM card has more digits, change it before you leave.

 - You'll be getting 3 meals a day and there are some convenience stores with snacks nearby, but you may still want to bring some snacks since dinner might be a bit earlier than you are accustomed.

-- If you plan to use a credit card, make sure to notify your credit card company that you will be in Guatemala, otherwise it may be held or cancelled as use in a foreign country might flag it as stolen.
+- If you plan to use a credit card or debit card, make sure to notify your credit card company or bank that you will be in Guatemala, otherwise it may be held or cancelled as use in a foreign country might flag it as stolen.

 - Leave space in your bag.
 You'll fill it up with keepsakes, souvenirs, and coffee.